Metric Spaces of Arbitrary Finitely-Generated Scaling Group: Sol and the 1-generator case

 \begin{proof}

 $B_{n_1,n_2,n_3}$ is isometric to $B$, so that each $B_{n_1,n_2,n_3}$ is contained in the $D_B$-neighborhood of $t^{n_1}x^{n_2}y^{n_3}$.
 This shows coarse density.

-To see uniform discreteness, notice that the special boxes all have height $1$ (and the $t$ direction is undistorted).
-Then net points at different heights are a distance $\ge 1$ away from one another.
+Since the heights of net points are integers, and the $t$-direction is undistorted, net points at different heights are a distance at least $1$ away from one another.
 If two net points are at the same height, then by left translating by an integer power of $t$, we may assume that they are at height $0$.
 It is simple to check that each point $(x,y,0)$ has the four equidistant points $(x\pm 1, y, 0), (x, y\pm1, 0)$ as its nearest neighbors among points at height $0$, which provides a lower bound for distances to points at the same height.

-To bound the cardinality of $r$-balls, we may again left-translate to assume the center is at height $0$.
-We need only consider points at heights in $[-\lfloor r\rfloor, \lfloor r\rfloor]$ as mentioned above.
-It suffices, then, to bound the number of points at each height, and again to do this we need only consider the cardinality of the height-$0$ slice of an r-ball.
-But by the remark on the definition of Sol, we can find a maximum parameter distance $D$ at height $0$ beyond which two points will be at distance $>r$ apart, and conclude that there are at most $4D^2$ points in the height-$0$ slice of an $r$-ball.
-We conclude that there are at most $(2r+1)4D^2$ points in an $r$-ball in $N$, showing bounded geometry.